 The easy method of making it possible to see your Google Ads clicks within your A1WebStats data is a quick solution, but you may miss some clicks and you also won’t be able to analyse outcomes from individual adverts at a granular level.
-The benefits of this granular level analysis can be seen on this page.

 This granular method of setup utilises the Google Campaign URL Builder to create utm parameters, which ensures that your A1WebStats account always sees those Google Ads clicks and lets you get deeper into analysis than any other system (including deeper and easier than Google Analytics).